rydmike/squircle_study/README.md

 The performance impact of using **any** other shape than **RoundedRectangleBorder** has been mentioned, at least Tweet comments.
 They typically mention the **FigmaSquircle**, even for just the SDK **ContinuousRectangleBorder**, but even more so for the `figma_squircle`.
 The **performance impact** of the shapes should be studied further.
 See **Appendix A**, at the end of the study report for more info.

 All studied shapes do not have an outline border option.
-Some may not implement linear interpolation correctly, and probably none of them implement shape transform from one `ShapeBorder` to another Flutter SDK `ShapeBorder`s, like most Flutter SDK `ShapeBorder`'s do.
-A proper Flutter iOS squircle shape should do all these things correctly.
+Some may not implement linear interpolation correctly, and probably none of them implement shape transform from one `ShapeBorder` to another Flutter SDK `ShapeBorder`, like most Flutter SDK `ShapeBorder`s do.
+A proper Flutter iOS squircle shape should do all of these things correctly.

 ### TODOs